Ubicall/ubicall-web-service/access/README.md

                 foreach category
                   update report by adding count to report with same hour of startDate count <- sum of all hourly fields then
                 update a progress state to completed
     otherwise
       update a progress state to failed

-make sure end date belong to same hour of start date
-  false:
-    endDate will be last minute of startDate hour get progress aggregation between start-end if exist && all completed
-    stop with message "already aggregated" if exist && some failed
-    foreach failed
-      aggregate
-  else:
-    aggregate
 ```